iostream6/DartNotes/DartNotes_Language_Basics.md

 ```
 * The basic or built-in types include int, double, bool, String, List (a.k.a arrays), Set, Map and Symbol.
 These will be detailed later.

 * Unlike Java, Dart does not have explicit access modifiers (public, protected and private).
 If a variable or method name begins with an underscore, it is private to its **library**, else it is public.
-An alternative to this is to use the `@protected` annotation available from the *meta* package - this makes it possible to use a variable or method only inside a class or its sub-classes
+We can use the `@protected` annotation from the *meta* package - this makes it possible to restrict use of a variable or method to only inside a class or its sub-classes.
 ```
 TODO confirm meta package annotation impact
 ```